fightforthefuture/reset-the-net-widget/README.md

 --------------------
 [**Please view this page, in each device & browser you'd like to QA.**][2]

 Using the script on your website is easy.
-Just embed this HTML!
+Just embed this HTML:
 ```
 <script src="//fightforthefuture.github.io/reset-the-net-widget/widget/rtn.js"></script>
 ```